Citrus Preparation

 - High vitamin C content supports immune function and collagen synthesis

-- Citric acid enhances mineral absorption and supports kidney health
+- Citric acid aids mineral absorption and provides natural antimicrobial properties

 Buying Guide